-Late in your pregnancy, the weight of your growing uterus causes changes in your posture which may cause backaches.
+Late in your pregnancy, the weight of your growing fetus causes changes in your posture which may cause backaches.
 Make a conscious effort to stand straight and tall.
 You should wear low heeled shoes.
 Rest, a back massage and heat will help.

 Flu, Colds and Common Illnesses

 When flu and colds occur in pregnancy, get extra rest, drink plenty of fluids and take acetaminophen (Tylenol) for fever or discomfort.
 A vaporizer helps moisturize the air and eases a sore throat or nasal congestion.
 Early in pregnancy, it is best to avoid any unnecessary medication.
 Sudafed decongestion tablets or Robitussin DM may be used in moderation for relief of cough.
 If you have a fever of over 101 degrees or if your symptoms persist, please call us.
 If you have a medical condition, such as hypertension or diabetes, which existed before your pregnancy, call us before using any medication.